All Episodes

 Hey, Nora, I want to raise my hand.

-Go check out every presidential election, look at the returns, find out who gets a majority of the white male vote, and you'll generally, you know, practically every example you'll find the winner.
+Go check out every presidential election, look at the returns, find out who gets a majority of the white male vote, and you'll generally, you know, practically every example, you'll find the winner.

 Who is it, Nora, that's been trying to disabuse white men in this country for how long?

-Has it not been your precious little feminist movement taking a root in the late 60s, early 70s?
+Has it not been your precious little feminist movement taking root in the late 60s, early 70s?

 It's your party, madam, which has sought to characterize men this way.